20 Slang Terms From the 1990s No One Uses Anymore

 Example: "Can I please explain why you're wrong about Tonya Harding?"
 "Talk to the hand!"

 A sarcastic retort to a preposterous suggestion.
-“As if” imagines a ridiculous alternate reality in which the subject being discussed could actually happen.
-We can thank Clueless for this one.
+"As if" imagines a ridiculous alternate reality in which the subject being discussed could actually happen.
+We can thank Clueless for this memorable 90s slang term.

 Example: "She thinks we're going to get married and have a bunch of kids together.
 As if!"